A frame approach for equations involving the fractional Laplacian: Extended and weighted orthogonal polynomials

 \end{theorem} \begin{remark} We see that for $x \in (-1,1)$, \cref{thm:fractionalwholespaceultra} implies that $\eP_n^{(s,s)}$ are in fact scaled Jacobi polynomials for $x \in (-1,1)$.
 This is a key observation in later results. \end{remark}

-\begin{remark} Thanks to their definition, we expect a solution approximation space consisting of extended Jacobi functions to accurately capture the algebraic decay of the solution tails.
-It can be shown that $\eP_0^{(s,s)}(x) \sim |x|^{-1-2s}$ as $|x| \to \infty$, matching the expected decay rate for $u \in H^s(\mathbb{R})$, and $\eP_n^{(s,s)}(x)$ decay at a faster rate for $n\geq 1$.
+\begin{remark} Thanks to their definition, we expect a solution family of functions consisting of extended Jacobi functions to accurately capture the algebraic decay of the solution tails.
+It can be shown that $\eP_0^{(s,s)}(x) \sim |x|^{-1-2s}$ as $|x| \to \infty$, matching the expected decay rate for $u \in H^s(\mathbb{R})$, and $\eP_n^{(s,s)}(x)$ decay at a faster rate for $n \in \mathbb{N}$.
 Although this conjecture concerning the accurate representation of the algebraic tails is not proven in this work, we numerically verify it in \cref{sec:fractional-heat}. \end{remark}

-Throughout this work, we use boldface capital letters to denote a quasimatrix of a family of functions.
-A quasimatrix is a matrix whose ``columns'' are functions defined on $\mathbb{R}^d$ \cite[Lec.~5]{Stewart1998}.
-For instance: